Biden signs bill to avert partial government shutdown - NewsBreak

 Biden signs bill to avert partial government shutdown

-WASHINGTON — (AP) — With only hours to spare, President Joe Biden on Thursday evening signed legislation that would avoid a partial federal shutdown and keep the government funded through Dec.
+WASHINGTON — (AP) — With only hours to spare, President Joe Biden on Thursday evening signed legislation to avoid a partial federal shutdown and keep the government funded through Dec.
 3. Congress had passed the bill earlier Thursday.

 The back-to-back votes by the Senate and then the House averted one crisis, but delays on another continue as the political parties dig in on a dispute over how to raise the government's borrowing cap before the United States risks a potentially catastrophic default.